ropensci-archive/tidytags/README.md

 personally identifiable or sensitive data is potentially harmful,” as noted in the [rOpenSci Packages guide](https://devguide.ropensci.org/policies.html#ethics-data-privacy-and-human-subjects-research).
-Thus, even though you *can* collect Twitter data (and you can use {tidytags} to analyze it), because most (if not all) of the data will be related to humans, we urge care and thoughtfulness regarding how you analyze the data and communicate the results.
-In short, please remember that the data you collect may be about people—and [those people may not like the idea of their data being analyze or included in research](https://journals.sagepub.com/doi/full/10.1177/2056305118763366).
+Therefore, although you *can* collect Twitter data (and you *can* use {tidytags} to analyze it), we urge care and thoughtfulness regarding how you analyze the data and communicate the results.
+In short, please remember that most (if not all) of the you collect may be about people—and [those people may not like the idea of their data being analyzed or included in research](https://journals.sagepub.com/doi/full/10.1177/2056305118763366).

 We recommend [the Association of Internet Researchers’ (AoIR) resources